cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - `providerChannel: Identifier` identifies the consumer's channel end of the CCV channel.
 - `channelStatus: ChannelStatus` is the status of the CCV channel.
 - `pendingChanges: [ValidatorUpdate]` is a list of `ValidatorUpdate`s received, but not yet applied to the validator set.
 It is emptied on every `EndBlock()`.
+- `HtoVSC: Map<Height, uint64>` is a mapping from consumer chain heights to VSC IDs.
+It enables the mapping from consumer heights to provider heights., i.e.,
+  - if `HtoVSC[h] == 0`, then the voting power on the consumer chain at height `h` was setup at genesis during Channel Initialization;
+  - otherwise, the voting power on the consumer chain at height `h` was updated by the VSC with ID `HtoVSC[h]`.
 - `unbondingPackets: [(Packet, Time)]` is a list of `(packet, unbondingTime)` tuples, where `packet` is a received `VSCPacket` and `unbondingTime` is the packet's unbonding time.
   The list is used to keep track of when unbonding operations are matured on the consumer chain.
 It exposes the following interface:
   ```typescript